Bits and Pieces

 ‘Tis The Season … for marine stingers!

 From October to March each year the northern coast of Australia is host to the Box Jellyfish.

 The venomous Box Jellyfish

 Its automatic weaponry

 and know they work extremely well!

 Within a cell, a coiled-up thread

 equipped with venom on a spike

 can launch it on a speedy strike.

-The surface of the stinging cell
+The surface of this sting-device

 has got a tiny hair-like catch.